zackforbing/ruby-submissions/1507/04-linked_lists.markdown

 #### Notes

+* 27 tests, all passing
+* Wrote a pile of junk, then deleted and rewrote cohesively
+* Tests are really good
+* Implementation could use more encapsulation / reuse of internal code

 #### Scores

-* Functional Expectations:
+* Functional Expectations: 3
-* Test-Driven Development:
+* Test-Driven Development: 4
-* Encapsulation:
+* Encapsulation: 2
-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 3
-* Looping / Recursion:
+* Looping / Recursion: 3

 ### Rebekah Sosa